 Bermuda Hundred Campaign

 By May, Butler was in the field again leading his new command, the Army of the James.
 During that month, he led a series of mostly unsuccessful attacks near the town of Bermuda Hundred, Virginia.
 The primary goal of the Bermuda Hundred Campaign was to support Lieutenant General Ulysses S. Grant’s Overland Campaign against Confederate General Robert E. Lee’s Army of Northern Virginia.
 Butler’s aim was to sever the Richmond and Petersburg Railroad, hindering Lee’s efforts to thwart Grant.
-Consistently using much smaller forces, Confederate General P. G. T. Beauregard not only prevented Butler from cutting the railroad, he bottled up the Army of the James on the Virginia Peninsula for the rest of May, rendering it nearly useless for Grant’s larger operations.
+Consistently using much smaller forces, Confederate General P. G. T. Beauregard not only prevented Butler from cutting the railroad, but he also bottled up the Army of the James on the Virginia Peninsula for the rest of May, rendering it nearly useless for Grant’s larger operations.

 On June 9, 1864, Butler dispatched nearly 4,500 soldiers from the Army of the James against Petersburg from the east.
 At that time, only about 2,500 local militiamen (most of whom were old men and young boys) commanded by Beauregard guarded Petersburg.
 Despite being outnumbered, Beauregard repulsed Butler’s force at the Battle of Petersburg I, also known as the Battle of Old Men and Young Boys.

-One week later, on June 15, Grant kicked off his Petersburg Campaign by ordering Butler’s army to cross the Appomattox River and to launch a second assault against Petersburg.
+One week later, on June 15, Grant kicked off his Petersburg Campaign by ordering Butler’s army to cross the Appomattox River and launch a second assault against Petersburg.
 Butler’s army of 16,000 soldiers outnumbered Beauregard’s defenders, which now totaled about 5,400 men.
 Beauregard benefitted when Butler’s indecision delayed the operation.
 Over the course of the next two days, the total number of troops involved swelled to almost 62,000 Yankees and nearly 42,000 Rebels.
 Once again, the smaller Confederate force prevailed, holding off the Union onslaught at the Second Battle of Petersburg, prompting Grant to call off the assault and to focus on cutting off Richmond’s supply lines instead.

 In late September, Grant launched yet another strike at Richmond, this time to serve as a diversion for his simultaneous movement to extend his lines south of Petersburg.
 Once again, he chose Butler’s Army of the James to lead the Richmond offensive.
 Preparations for the Battle of Chaffin’s Farm and New Market Heights began during the night of September 28-29, 1864.
 By 5 a.m., September 29, all of Butler’s force was across the Appomattox River and poised to attack.
 Launching simultaneous attacks against New Market Heights, east of the Confederate capital, and the area near Chaffin’s Farm, southeast of Richmond, Butler’s men sustained heavy casualties but achieved their objective of drawing Rebel defenders away from the Petersburg area, thus enabling Grant to move against the South Side Railroad, southwest of Petersburg.